 Typically, a buyer will make an offer lower than your listing price.
 It doesn’t mean it is the final offer, though.
 It’s natural for the seller to make a counteroffer and negotiate a bit.

 Both the seller and the buyer’s agents will communicate and negotiate the offers on the two parties’’ behalf.
-This process can take 24 to 72 hours because of the phone calls back and forth, as well as both parties mulling over the offers.
+This process can take 24 to 72 hours because of the phone calls back and forth, and both parties mulling over the offers.

 While low maintenance fees are an attractive plus in selling your apartment, it could single that your building doesn’t have the cash to cover any significant repairs if those were needed.